onnx/onnx-tensorrt/README.md

     cp /path/to/TensorRT-6.0.*.tar.gz .
     docker build -t onnx_tensorrt .

-Note that don't foget clone this repository with an option, `--recurse-submodules`.
+Note that don't forget clone this repository with an option, `--recurse-submodules`.

 ### Tests